kids-first/kf-omop-imports/docs/notes.md

 -  `procedure_occurrence.modifier_concept_id`
 - The `<something>_source_concept_id` might be useful for when the data contributor already has mapped their source value to an existing ontology term, but they may not have this information.

-**Columns that need to be free text instead of varchar to accommodate source data**
+**Columns that need to be free blobs instead of varchar to accommodate source data**
 - All `<something>_source_value` columns
-- Some source value columns had to be truncated because the value was longer than the max char length.
+- Some source value columns had to be truncated because the value was longer than the max length.

 ### Naming Conventions and Consistency (Table and Column)
 Common table attributes should be named uniformly and without a table name prefix.